open-wc/blog-posts/2019-11-storybook-for-web-components-on-steroids/README.md

 And above all, it's just wonderful to see how a completely separate server can power storybook.
 The storybook setup is really worth it 👍

+- You can check it out in the [open-wc repo](https://github.com/open-wc/open-wc/tree/master/packages/demoing-storybook)
+- See a live example at [https://open-wc.org/demoing-storybook/](https://open-wc.org/demoing-storybook/)
+- And read the documentation [documentation](https://open-wc.org/demoing/)

 PS: it's not all roses and rainbows but with that step, we now know that it is possible - further improvements like a smaller preview bundle or separate packages for the mdx transformation will happen at some point 🤗

 ## Future